CONTACT US

 In general, yes.
 An environment in which economic growth is slowing and bond yields are rising will likely put downward pressure on overall CRE property values.
 In our report’s baseline scenario—that is, a mild recession—we estimate property values will decline by approximately 20% over the next two years, ranging from 4% to 23% depending on the product type.
 But beneath the aggregated forecasts, there is nuance.
 Without question, certain segments of the market will thrive over the next few years, easily outperforming our national forecasts.

 First, we can’t emphasize enough that all real estate is intensely local.
 Not every product type or geography will follow the national glide path.
 Even within each asset class, a large portion will likely outperform our forecasts, and some will likely underperform.
 Within that volatility lies the opportunity.
-That said, we do offer investment themes in our report.
+That said, we do offer investment themes External Link in our report.

 There are many factors to consider in making an investment, and some product types face greater challenges than others, but the question itself raises an important point: Property is a long-term investment.
 Most investors don’t buy a building and sell it the next year.
 They hold onto it, and over time their investment generates annual cash flow (income growth) and appreciation (capital growth).
 Our study shows that since 2012, cumulative unlevered core property returns have grown more than 150%.
 This rate of return compares favorably to alternative investment vehicles such stocks, corporate bonds and Treasuries.
 In other words, if an investor bought a building five, seven or even 10 years ago and were to sell this year or next year, even if the United States goes into a recession, on average, the cumulative returns would still be very strong.
 The long-term demand drivers and reasons for investing in commercial real estate do not change because of near-term ups and downs in the cycle.